-Amounts due to the Council which relate to the accounting DEBTORS period, but have not been received at the balance sheet date than a defined contribution scheme.
-Usually, the scheme rules define the benefits independently of the contributions payable DEFINED BENEFIT SCHEME and the benefits are not directly related to the investments of the scheme.
-The scheme may be funded or unfunded
+This is a pension or other retirement benefit scheme other than a defined contribution scheme.
+Usually, the scheme rules define the benefits independently of the contributions payable and the benefits are not directly related to the investments of the scheme.
+The scheme may be funded or unfunded (including notionally funded).